WebAssembly/tool-conventions/Linking.md

 References to global data are modeled as loads or stores via a wasm [global](https://github.com/WebAssembly/design/blob/master/Modules.md#global-variables).
-Each C global is assigned a wasm global, and access to global variables will generate a `get_global` followed by the load or store the resulting address.
+Each C global is assigned a wasm global, and access to C global variables will generate a `get_global` followed by a load/store to/from the resulting address.
-The address stored in these wasm globals can then be set by the linker when it relocates data segments.
-For each wasm global that is used in this way an entry in the `reloc` of type `R_DATA` is generated so that the linker knows which wasm globals to modify.
+The addresses stored in these wasm globals can then be set by the linker when it relocates data segments.
+For each wasm global that is used in this way an entry in the `reloc` of type `R_DATA` is generated so that the linker knows which wasm globals require modification.

 External references
 -------------------